omnine/kbs/oidc/README.md

 ## Client ID and Secret
 This is as similar as the shared secret used in RADIUS.
-You can specify them or use the strong one prompted by Admin Console.
+You can specify them or use the strong one prompted by DualShield Admin Console.
 If SP is a Javascript or mobile application, you do not need a client secret.

 ## Scopes